-We asked four current students about their monthly utility bills and got an average of $56 a month.
+We asked four current students about their share of the monthly utility bills and got an average of $56 a month.
 Here is a quick breakdown of the utility costs:

 - Olivia lives in a four-bedroom apartment with her friends and averages $40/month.